joematthews/extreme-angular/README.md

   - Set configuration to 'Automatic' for each and match the file extensions that are found in scripts section of [package.json](./package.json).
   - (Optional) Set "Run on save" for each plugin if preferred.
 - Install the "CSpell Check" plugin to reduce conflicts with JetBrains' built-in spell-checking.
-- (Optional) Set keymap to 'VSCode' or 'VSCode (macOS)' for an easier transition
+- (Optional) Set keymap to 'VS Code' or 'VS Code (macOS)' for an easier transition
 - (Optional) Search for 'ligatures' in the settings to enable font ligatures.
 JetBrainsMono is capable of displaying ligatures and is installed with the IDE

 ## Updating